Equal Access: Universal Design of Instruction

 509-328-9331 (voice/TTY) Spokane

 Founder and Director: Sheryl Burgstahler, Ph.D.

 The Center for Universal Design in Education as well as this publication are based on work supported by the U.S. Department of Education (Grant #P33A020042, #P333A020044, #P333A050064).
-However, the contents do not necessarily represent the policy of the Department of Education, and you should not assume endorsement by the Federal Government.
+However, the contents do not necessarily represent the policy of the Department of Education, and you should not assume endorsement by it.